saroltah/we_love_vinyls_frontend/README.md

 ![wireframe](</readme/assets/wireframe.png>)
 <br>
 - **Colors:** I chose the colors with colorpicker form the photo and emoji.
+For me yellow color has a retro vibe, altough it is neutral towards genders or styles.
+And red complements it pretty nice.
 <br>
 Choosing red color:
 <br>